 Most people are watching videos on their mobile devices, so there are a few important things to keep in mind.
 First, know what kinds of videos to post on what platform.
 If your video is made for Instagram, edit your video with that in mind.
 Since 98 percent of people use Instagram on their phone, you should make it square because it will take up more space on their screens, and will perform better overall than a wider 16:9 video.
 Conversely, if it’s for IGTV, it will need to be edited as 9:16 vertical video.
 Knowing the platform beforehand will make your overall process more efficient by capturing the right footage, therefore, making the editing easier in post-production.

 Your video’s audio can make or break you… so be prepared for all scenarios

 If you choose to include background music, make sure that it matches the tone of the video and also the overall tone of your brand.
 Music that doesn’t fit with the video will confuse your audience and take away from the overall message you’re trying to convey.
 But music isn’t everything in videos....
-A whopping 85 percent of video are watched with the sound off.
+A whopping 85 percent of video is watched with the sound off.
 So if you want to increase the average view time of your videos (especially on Facebook), you will want to include subtitles.

 “85% of videos are watched with the sound off.”

 Your video should speak for itself, but captions can help take it to the next level